Skip to main content

 Introduction

 The Special Compensation Fund (SCF) assessment funds Minnesota's workers' compensation programs.
-Most of the assessment dollars go to funding the supplementary and second-injury benefit programs.
+Most of the assessment dollars goes to funding the supplementary, second-injury, uninsured and occupational disease benefit programs.
 The assessment also pays the operating expenses of the workers' compensation divisions of the Department of Labor and Industry (DLI), the Office of Administrative Hearings and the Workers' Compensation Court of Appeals.

-The Special Compensation Fund assessment is directly invoiced by the Minnesota Department of Labor and Industry.
-The first half of the assessment is invoiced by June 30 of each year and is due Aug.
-1 of that year.
-The second billing is due Feb.
-1 of the following year and is mailed approximately 30 days before the due date.
+The SCF assessment is directly invoiced by the Minnesota Department of Labor and Industry.
+The first half of the assessment is due Aug.
+1 of that year and the second half is due Feb.
+1 of the following year.
+Invoices are mailed approximately 30 days before the due date.
 Assessment amounts of $1,000 or less are invoiced with first-half invoices only.

-The estimated state-fiscal-year 2024 funding requirement for the SCF was determined to be $56.2 million.
-The liability was divided between the insurers and self-insurers by the ratio of their 2022 indemnity payments to the total indemnity reported by both groups.
+The liability was divided between the insurers and self-insurers by the ratio of their 2023 indemnity payments to the total indemnity reported by both groups.

 liabilities